mforets/escritoire/2021/References.md

 ## Hybrid systems

+- Soto, Miriam García, Thomas A. Henzinger, and Christian Schilling.
+"Synthesis of hybrid automata with affine dynamics from time-series data."
+Proceedings of the 24th International Conference on Hybrid Systems: Computation and Control.
+2021. [arxiv](https://arxiv.org/pdf/2102.12734.pdf), [HySynth](https://github.com/HySynth/HySynth-HSCC-2021)

 - Garg, Kunal, and Dimitra Panagou.
 "Finite-Time Stability of Hybrid Systems with Unstable Modes." resubmitted to IEEE TAC, under review. [pdf](http://www-personal.umich.edu/~kgarg/uploads/papers/LCSS_FTS_of_Hybrid_systems.pdf)

 - Stankaitis, P., Iliasov, A., Kobayashi, T., Aït-Ameur, Y., Ishikawa, F., & Romanovsky, A. (2020, May).
 Formal distributed protocol development for reservation of railway sections.
 In International Conference on Rigorous State-Based Methods (pp. 203-219).
 Springer, Cham.